 Parents should be aware of the 'Kinka' cult: their method of 'recruitment' involves intentional infection, which can be chilling.
 Reading the chapters involving the Kinka camp beforehand is advised.
 A child expressing deep cynicism about the future of the planet or showing intense anxiety about health and safety after real-world global events.

-Younger readers (12-13) will focus on the survival adventure and the 'scary' elements of the Kinka.
-Older readers (15-16) will better appreciate the nuances of the Hopi mythology and the protagonist's internal struggle with hopelessness.
+Younger readers (12-13) will likely focus on the survival adventure, while older readers (15-16) may also connect with the protagonist's internal struggle with hopelessness.

-Unlike many YA dystopians that focus on overthrowing a government, this is a quiet, atmospheric exploration of landscape, indigenous spirituality, and the psychological toll of isolation.
+Unlike many YA dystopians that focus on overthrowing a government, this is a quiet, atmospheric exploration of landscape, spirituality, and the psychological toll of isolation. """

 In 2038, ten years after a global flu pandemic, Ceej Kane lives a secluded life at the Grand Canyon.
 When his sister Harryette and uncle vanish, Ceej and his friend Tim venture into the wilderness.
 They encounter the Kinka, a group of infected survivors who believe spreading the virus is a holy mission.
-Along the way, they meet Bella, a Hopi girl seeking a mystical portal called the Sipapuni.
+Along the way, they meet Bella, who is seeking a mystical Hopi portal called the Sipapuni.
 The journey becomes a race against the Kinka and a search for a literal or metaphorical escape from their dying world.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.